 - The property itself becomes certified upon successful completion of all three phases.

 The anticipated benefits are reduced police calls for service, a more stable resident base, and reduced exposure to civil liability.

 The program begins with the training of police agency coordinators who will administer the program in their jurisdiction.
-Each Crime Free Multihousing Coordinator receives 24-hours of intensive training and becomes certified as an instructor of the program.
+Each Crime Free Multihousing Coordinator receives 24 hours of intensive training and becomes certified as an instructor of the program.

 The Crime Free Program Coordinators return to their cities and begin the provide training and certify apartment managers and properties in their community.
-Fully certified properties have reported reductions in police calls for service up to 70% over previous years.
+Fully certified properties have reported reductions in police calls for service by up to 70% over previous years.

 The heart and soul of the program are in the correct implementation and use of the Crime Free Multihousing Lease Addendum.

 Phase I – Management Training (8-Hours) Taught by the Police